 Check your emergency preparedness kit in advance of winter storms and restock your emergency supplies if needed.
 We share tips for being prepared and suggestions for items to include in your emergency kit here.

 While you’re taking inventory of your safety equipment, make sure you have several working fire extinguishers.
 Place them strategically around your home so one is always close in the event of a fire – to help put out a small fire or to aid in escaping.
 Ideal places include your kitchen, laundry room, bedrooms, utility rooms, garage and near a grill.

 Review your family’s fire escape plan, ensuring everyone knows two exits out of each room and where your safe meeting place is away from the house.

 Do a little “autumn” cleaning and rid your home of old newspapers, boxes, and other fire hazards.
 Ensure flammable materials are stored in approved, clearly labeled containers or properly dispose of them.

-- Finally, check in on elderly family or neighbors who might need a hand preparing their homes too.
+Finally, check in on elderly family or neighbors who might need a hand preparing their homes too.

 With the holiday season fast approaching and events to attend now is the ideal time to increase your home and business security and create a comfortable, safe haven for your family.

-We have 15 branch offices and over 200 authorized dealers.
+We have coast to coast office locations serving 26 states.
 If you would like a free quote, click here!